About the CDA

 Making Progress

-• Government decided in January 2023 to set up a fully State-funded defects remediation scheme and approved the principle that owners who had already paid to have defects remediated should be reimbursed;
+• Decided in January 2023 to set up a fully State-funded defects remediation scheme and approved the principle that owners who had already paid to have defects remediated should be reimbursed;

-• The Interim Remediation Scheme was established in December 2023 to address in the short-term the most pernicious fire safety issues so people could continue living safely in their apartments while they await full remediation.
+• Established the Interim Remediation Scheme in December 2023 to address in the short-term the most pernicious fire safety issues so people could continue living safely in their apartments while they await full remediation.